mlswg/mls-protocol/draft-barnes-mls-protocol.md

 The protocol uses two types of binary tree structures:

   * Merkle trees for efficiently committing to a set of group participants.
-  * Asynchronous ratcheting trees for deriving shared secrets among this group of participants.
+  * Ratchet trees for deriving shared secrets among this group of participants.

 The two trees in the protocol share a common structure, allowing us to maintain